ome/omero-documentation/omero/sysadmins/system-requirements.rst

 An OMERO.server specification for between 25-50 users might be:

 -  Quad-core Intel or AMD CPU
--  8GB RAM
+-  8 GB RAM
--  256GB solid-state drive space for OMERO.server distribution
+-  256 GB solid-state drive space for OMERO.server distribution
--  Hard drive space proportional to the image sizes expected (likely between 10 and 100TB)
+-  Hard drive space proportional to the image sizes expected (likely between 10 and 100 TB)

 A specification for a server future-proofed for 3-4 years might be: